FEAR AND COURAGE — HILARY L HUNT MD

 So, my advice: if you have something of importance to say, have the courage to say it, but never say anything of importance unless you can defend it.
 When I was young, I made the mistake once of repeating something someone had said about someone else.
 That ‘someone else’ came back on me as though I was the instigator of the saying — if you’re fortunate, as I was, it will take only one time to learn that very important lesson.

 So, seemingly, with my sudden ability to define God’s essence and all its implications, I had a ‘tiger by the tail’.
 I determined to tame that tiger by putting my newfound knowledge into book form.
 Not only that, but I would irrefutably defend it in that same writing.
 In addition, I would welcome meaningful debate.
-So far, more than six years later, I have had the following reactions: many, many, many have praised my work and expressed untold gratitude for my courage; several have asked for private audiences for clarification of things they did not understand — they all left elated and satisfied; a few expressed a little dismay, not at me, but at the truth I presented; not one has made even a vague attempt at rebuttal of me and my work — no one can — remember I won’t say it if I can’t defend it.
+So far, more than seven years later, I have had the following reactions: many, many, many have praised my work and expressed untold gratitude for my courage; several have asked for private audiences for clarification of things they did not understand — they all left elated and satisfied; a few expressed a little dismay, not at me, but at the truth I presented; not one has made even a vague attempt at rebuttal of me and my work — no one can — remember I won’t say it if I can’t defend it.

 My fourth book, Growing Up in Fancy Farm Kentucky was written at the repeated behest of my Fancy Farm hunting buddies.
 They would hear me tell some tale of an experience from earlier days and literally demand that I write a book about my life growing up there.
 I finally relented —it has been a monumental success.